amot-dev/big-add/README.md

 # Big Add
-An assembly subroutine that performs arbitrary-sized unsigned addition.
+An assembly (ARM 32-bit) subroutine that performs arbitrary-sized unsigned addition.

 This was made as my first big assignment for a course on Assembly programming in Big Endien Arm.